sharontherese/latin-mass-confirmation/content/comparisons/index.md

 * In the new rite, the chrism does not have to be olive oil.[^1]
 * The new rite removes the rubrics regarding the order of confirmandi (first men, then women).
-* THe new rite removes the bishop's/priest's light slap on the newly confirmed's cheek.
+* The new rite removes the bishop's/priest's light slap on the newly confirmed's cheek.
 * The new rite removes the rubrics that remind the sponsors of their obligations.

-As a disclaimer, the nissing texts/rubrics may appear elsewhere in the Novus Ordo _Ritual Mass for the Conferral of Confirmation_.
-It is difficult to compare traditional vs. Novus Ordo ritual texts after a certain point, because of the number of options available in the Novus Ordo rites.

 # Other comparisons